High water levels on Shuswap Lake may close popular Canoe Beach - BC Local News

 Starting June 1, the Shuswap Emergency Program and city crews were working to sandbag and put up gabion baskets to protect the Canoe Beach area.

-The first area to protect were the pump stations at Canoe Beach, Niewenhuizen said.
+The first structures to protect were the pump stations at Canoe Beach, Niewenhuizen said.

 “Similar to 2018, 2017, 2012, we’ve got the experience and we… have the steps in place for what’s next.”